tsrivishnu/tsrivishnu.github.io/_posts/2022-01-19-overcoming-challenges-with-jsbundling-rails-with-webpack-5-on-production.md

 to improve the build time.
 We setup a `filesystem` cache and made sure all the directories are added to the `linked_dirs` in Capistrano configuration.
-Webpack still would use cache during deployments for some reason.
+Webpack still wouldn't use cache during deployments for some reason.
-Instead of trying figure out the solution to that, we took a different approach.
+Instead of trying to figure out the solution to that, we took a different approach.

 We decided to use `git diff` to see if any of the files are changed compared to the previously deployed version and run `assets:precompile` only if there are